-Clearly, foxes can be a nuisance at times, particularly during the mating season when their eerie screams can be heard at night or when male foxes (dogs) fight with each other over territory or a female fox (vixen).
+Foxes can be a nuisance, particularly during the mating season when their screams can be heard at night, or when male foxes fight with each other over territory or a female fox.
 The problem of fox noise is seasonal and lasts for just a couple of weeks.

 Foxes will sometimes tear rubbish sacks open and leave the contents strewn all over the street.
-However, other animals, including pet cats and dogs, can be responsible for doing that too.
+However, other animals, including pet cats and dogs, can also be responsible for this.

 Risks to humans and pets

-In the past few years there have been some reports of attacks on children.
-Thankfully these are extremely rare.
-Statistically, the risk that foxes pose is very small indeed.
-The risk from dangerous dogs is far greater.
+Attacks on children are extremely rare.
+Statistically, the risk that foxes pose is very small, and the risk from dangerous dogs is far greater.

-Foxes pose little danger to cats.
-But, like any other dog, foxes will chase cats.
-Generally though, when faced with the claws and teeth of a cat, foxes will back away, knowing they will probably suffer a serious injury in any fight.
-However, foxes will scavenge the remains of dead cats but actual evidence of them killing cats is extremely rare.
+Foxes pose little danger to cats, but do sometimes chase them.
+Generally foxes will back away, knowing they will probably suffer a serious injury in a fight.
+Foxes may scavenge the remains of dead cats but actual evidence of them killing cats is extremely rare.
 Cats and dogs vastly outnumber foxes and they usually co-exist without any serious problems.
-But, many fox cubs are killed each year by pet cats and dogs.
+However many fox cubs are killed each year by pet cats and dogs.

-However, small pets, like rabbits and guinea pigs can be taken by foxes.
+Small pets, like rabbits and guinea pigs, can be taken by foxes.
 They need to be securely housed to ensure foxes cannot get access to them.
 Most wire pens are not robust enough to deter a determined fox.
-Foxes also eat rats and other rodents and can thus help to keep those pests down.
+Foxes also eat rats and other rodents and can help to keep those pests down.

-It is the abundance of food and shelter and almost a complete absence of predators that has enabled the fox to thrive in inner cities.
-Like any other mammalian pest species, the answer to controlling them comes down to just two practical measures, denying them a regular source of food and also shelter.
-Therefore if we, as a community, reduce the availability of food and places to shelter, fox numbers will reduce, as will the number of rats, feral pigeons and seagulls.
+An abundance of food and shelter and an absence of predators has enabled the fox to thrive in inner cities.
+If we, as a community, reduce the availability of food and places to shelter, fox numbers will reduce, as will the number of rats, feral pigeons and seagulls.

-Some people think the Council should start culling foxes, but such a measure is not only extremely expensive, potentially dangerous and very unlikely to succeed.
+Some people think the Council should start culling foxes, but this is extremely expensive, potentially dangerous and very unlikely to succeed.
 There was a nationwide program to cull foxes that ran for more than 30 years, but fox numbers did not noticeably decline.

 Some pest control companies will kill foxes.
-If you decide to employ someone to kill a fox on your property you need to understand that you will be responsible for the costs of killing and disposing of the animal (which can be considerable).
-And, as just explained, the territory of a culled fox will be quickly re-occupied by another fox.
+If you decide to employ someone to kill a fox on your property you will be responsible for the costs of killing and disposing of the animal (which can be considerable).
+Also, the territory of a culled fox will be quickly re-occupied by another fox.

 As well as denying foxes a source of food or shelter, there are a few other steps you can take to deal with a fox that has taken up residence in your garden.
 You can use an appropriate animal repellent to discourage the animal (for example a non toxic chemical such as Scoot, Stay Off, Get Off My Garden or Wash Off and Get Off).
-You should always read the manufacturer's label and follow their instructions before using.
+Always read the manufacturer's label before use, and follow their instructions.

-Do not be tempted to try to poison foxes as such action puts other animals (pets, wild birds etc) and humans at risk.
-People who do use poisons illegally can face substantial fines and / or a prison sentence.
+Do not be tempted to try to poison foxes as this can put other animals (pets, wild birds etc) and humans at risk.
+People who do use poisons illegally can face substantial fines and/or a prison sentence.
 If you need practical help with foxes you should contact a pest control professional for advice.
 The British Pest Control Association website is useful for finding a suitable pest control professional.
-Remember, only trained pest control professionals can kill or trap foxes.
+Only trained pest control professionals can kill or trap foxes.